ThomasMatlak/algorithmic-music/README.md

 * `intervalMarkovChain` contains code for using Markov models to generate a melody with separate chains used to choose rhythmic values and intervals between notes
 * `geneticAlgorithms` contains the code for the genetic algorithm code and LSTM code.
 Requires the `multiprocess` Python library.
 * `MusicScore.py` contains code prototyping output from some Python representation to ABC notation.
 It has been deprecated since the project started using `music21`

+Before using any of the components, you should gather a corpus of MIDI (`.mid`) files to serve as the source material for both the Markov chains and genetic algorithms.